sdv-dev/GitMetrics/README.md

 - **Unique Stargazers**:
     Where the unique users that stargazed the repositories are listed with all the information existing in their profile

+Optionally, and additional spreadsheet called **Metrics** will be created with the aggregation metrics for the entire project.

 ## Google Drive Integration